romlok/ambimist.com/src/thoughts/building a better online dating service.md

 Humanity is incredibly diverse.
 Not only in terms of our individual preferences, but also in terms of what we and others consider taboo, sinful, cringe, or icky.
 One should not be made afraid to be true to themselves when seeking a partner, so a service for all should not judge anyone for being themselves.

-### On purpose
+#### On purpose

-That is to say that the purpose of the service is to bring people together in long-lasting happy relationships.
+That is to say, that the purpose of the service is to bring people together in long-lasting happy relationships.
 So, from the sources of funding to the details of UX design, all decisions and policies should be assessed carefully to not diminish the pursuit of the ultimate goal.

 ### The design